dli2016/LSPR/README.md

 The competition is hold in Chinese Conference on Pattern Recognition and Computer Vision in 2018 (PRCV2018) and attract more than thirty institutions to participate.
 This report gives a brief analysis and conclusion on the competition results which may help researchers to develop more robust algorithms.

-Please refer to the file [LSPRC.pdf](https://github.com/dli2016/LSPR/blob/master/LSPRC.pdf "LSPRC.pdf") for more details on the evaluation results and ralated summarization.
+Please refer to the technical report [LSPRC](https://arxiv.org/abs/1903.02137 "LSPRC.pdf") for more details on the evaluation results and ralated summarization.